Willie Mays: Assessment and legacy

-Mays's 156.2 Wins Above Replacement (WAR) ranks fifth all-time, and third among position players (trailing Barry Bonds's 162.8 and Ruth's 162.1).
+Mays's 156.2 Wins Above Replacement (WAR) ranks fifth all-time, and third among position players (trailing Barry Bonds' 162.8 and Ruth's 162.1).
 He led NL position players in WAR for 10 seasons, and led the league in on-base plus slugging (OPS) five times, ranking 26th all time with a .941 mark.
 Sabermetrician Bill James thinks Mays was the best centerfielder of all time, naming him the best in the major leagues in the 1950s and the 1960s.
-David Schoenfield of ESPN, James, and Barra each think he should have won the NL MVP Award at least seven times.
-"He was one of the best fielders of all time," Schoenfield writes, noting Mays has the eighth-most fielding runs saved (a sabermetric stat) of all time.
+David Schoenfield of ESPN, James and Barra all think he should have won the NL MVP Award at least seven times.
+"He was one of the best fielders of all time," Schoenfield wrote, noting Mays has the eighth-most fielding runs saved (a sabermetric stat) of all time.
 Barra claimed in 2004, "Most modern fans would pick Willie Mays as the best all-around player in the second half of the twentieth century."
 Sportscaster Curt Gowdy said of Mays, "Willie Mays was the best player I ever saw.
 He did everything well."

 Sudden collapses plagued Mays sporadically throughout his career, which occasionally led to hospital stays.
 He attributed them to his style of play.
 "My style was always to go all out, whether I played four innings or nine.
 That's how I played all my life, and I think that's the reason I would suddenly collapse from exhaustion or nervous energy or whatever it was called."

 At the Pittsburgh drug trials in 1985, former Mets teammate John Milner testified Mays kept a bottle of liquid amphetamine in his locker at Shea Stadium.
 Milner had never seen Mays use amphetamines, and Mays denied having taken drugs during his career.
 "I really didn't need anything," Mays said.
 "My problem was if I could stay on the field.
 I would go to the doctor and would say to the doctor, 'Hey, I need something to keep me going.
 Could you give me some sort of vitamin?'
 I don't know what they put in there, and I never asked him a question about anything."
 Hirsch wrote "It would be naïve to think Mays never took amphetamines" but admits that Mays's amphetamine use has never been proven, calling Mays "the most famous player who supposedly took amphetamines".